Wire and Cable

 on April 21 2014

-Running from the main breaker panel or fuse box to outlets, appliances and fixtures indoors and out, wire and cable must be sized and installed appropriately to keep electricity running through your home—and to pass an electrical inspection.
+Wire and cable make up the delivery system for electricity in your home.
+Running from the main breaker panel or fuse box to outlets, appliances and fixtures indoors and out, wire and cable must be sized and installed appropriately to keep electricity running through your home, and to pass an electrical inspection.

 While the terms wire and cable are often used interchangeably, technically wire is one electrical conductor and cable is a group of conductors, or wires, encased in sheathing.
 The National Electrical Code (NEC) and local building codes regulate the types of wire and cable that can be used in specific electrical applications, as well as the manner of installation.
 Check with your local building inspector before you start any wiring and cable electrical project and be sure to obtain required permits.
 When your work is complete, always have it inspected for compliance with local codes to ensure that it has been safely installed.

 • Wire – Label information, color, applications

 • Cable – Applications, NM, UF cable, armored cable, metal-clad cable, coaxial cable, cat5e cable